gioblu/Cape/README.md

 Cape use an algorithm inspired by the RC4 standard with the addition of 1 byte initialization vector and tunable encryption_strength; all this is reversible, so two entities with the same key can share encrypted data and come back to original content without any other procedure.
 Without initialization_vector, crypting the string multiple times will give you always the same encrypted result, that is generally considered as really bad.

-For many application can fit without initialization_vector:
+For many applications can fit without initialization_vector:
 ```cpp
   Cape cape("YOUR-ENCRYPTION-KEY");
 ```